CDFA Now Accepting Proposals for 2016 SCBGP

 Eligibility: Non-profit and for-profit organizations; local, state, and federal government entities, including tribal governments and cooperatives; and public or private college and universities are eligible to apply.
 Individuals are not eligible to apply and projects may not benefit or provide a profit to a single organization, institution, or individual.
 Applicants are permitted to submit more than one concept proposal as long as the projects are different from one another.

 We currently are accepting clients interested in pursuing this grant opportunity, but do have limited space available.
-If you are interested in applying, please reach out to Morrison Consultant Toni Scott at 530-893-4764, ext.
-205 no later than November 4, 2015.
+If you are interested in applying, please reach out to the Morrison Grants Team by email at email@example.com or call us at 530-893-4764 no later than November 4, 2015.